 Planning the Sales Strategy Plan

-To plan an effective Sales Strategy, we must first determine the goal of our plan.
+To create a successful Sales Strategy, we must first determine the goal of our plan.
 In most cases the goal will be some variation of optimizing the results obtained by the sales manager or their team.
 In essence, our plan should dictate which customers we spend what amount of time with to get the greatest overall return from our time investment.

 Pre-Sales Activities Planning

 Pre-Sales Activities, as we discussed in the article What Sales Managers Should Coach, are integral in the selling process.
 While the common belief in Sales Management is that you need to spend more time interfacing with your customers as the more time you spend with your customer, or potential customer, the better your ability to build a relationship and to ultimately meet your goals.
 I suppose being in their face is one way to get the results, but most sales reps have way too many customers to call on.
-This is why we must determine up front which customers we spend our time with and how much time we spend with them.
+This is why we must determine up front which customers we spend our time with and how much time we spend with them when we create a successful sales strategy.
 Remember your time and the time of your team is a limited resource!

 As sales managers, we can help our sales reps focus their efforts by segmenting our customers.
 Who is performing?
 Who should be performing but is not?
 Who is not doing business with you today?
 Putting your customers into these 3 buckets will help Sales Managers and Sales Reps to determine not only how much time to spend with them, but also what to focus on in the time you do spend with them.
 Much like coaching people, selling to customers will only get you a certain return or level of performance based on the segment they fall in.
 For more information on how Sales Managers should focus their sales reps’ time and the return they can expect, check out the article on Investing Wisely in Coaching.